MediEvil (2019 video game): Reception

 MediEvil received mixed reviews from critics.
-It received an aggregate score of 67/100 from review aggregator Metacritic based on 72 critics, indicating mixed or average reviews.
+It received an aggregate score of 67% from GameRankings and a score of 67 from review aggregator Metacritic based on 72 critics, indicating mixed or average reviews.

-Praise was directed at the game's visual design, which was considered to be faithful to the original MediEvil, and the character, setting, and story of the game.
-Aspects of MediEvils gameplay design were often considered by critics to feel outdated, in particular the game's lack of a checkpoint mechanic.
-Some game mechanics such as the instant death upon falling into water were also subject to criticism, and were considered to be aggravated by the unreliable controls and cameras.
-Combat was also criticized as being frustrating and imprecise.
+Praise was directed at the visual design, which was considered to be faithful to the original MediEvil, and the character, setting, and story.
+Aspects of MediEvils gameplay design were often considered by critics to feel outdated, in particular the lack of a checkpoint mechanic.
+Some mechanics like the instant death upon falling into water were also subject to criticism, and were considered to be aggravated by the unreliable controls and cameras.
+Combat was criticized for being frustrating and imprecise.

-IGN's Travis Northup considered MediEvils "relentlessly charming story" as its greatest strength, and praised the added details and personality to the game's visuals and audio, but described the game's combat as "sloppy and disorienting".
-GameSpot's James Swinbanks, while also praising characters and visual style, shared similar concerns about the combat as well as other basic tasks which are made difficult by the sloppy controls and camera movements.
-Destructoid's Chris Carter felt that people who did not like the original MediEvil would not like the remake either, and thought the game's combat mechanics "might be a little too retro for modern audiences", comparing them to older hack-and-slash games such as Golden Axe.
-Game Informer's Andrew Reiner thought that MediEvils combat system felt imprecise, and compared the game unfavorably to other remakes such as Crash Bandicoot N. Sane Trilogy and Spyro Reignited Trilogy.
-In line with the other reviews, GamesRadar+ and VideoGamer.com praised the visuals, but criticized the outdated game design.
+IGNs Travis Northup considered MediEvils "relentlessly charming story" as its greatest strength, and praised the added details and personality to the visuals and audio, but described the combat as "sloppy and disorienting".
+GameSpots James Swinbanks, while also praising characters and visual style, shared similar concerns about the combat as well as other basic tasks which are made difficult by the sloppy controls and camera movements.
+Destructoids Chris Carter felt that people who did not like the original MediEvil would not like the remake either, and thought the combat mechanics "might be a little too retro for modern audiences", comparing them to older hack-and-slash games such as Golden Axe.
+Game Informers Andrew Reiner thought that MediEvils combat system felt imprecise, and compared the game unfavorably to other remakes such as Crash Bandicoot N. Sane Trilogy and Spyro Reignited Trilogy.
+In line with other reviews, GamesRadar+ and VideoGamer.com praised the visuals, but criticized the outdated game design.